Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ## What is covered by this guide?

 This guide covers weather satellite reception in the easier to receive **VHF satellite band (~137 MHz)**, which contains imagery at a 4 km/px and a JPEG-compressed 1 km/px quality.
 You can also find a guide on how to receive a more difficult but more interesting **L band satellite band (~1.7 GHz)** [here](TODO).
-This band contains imagery from not just low-earth-orbitting satellites, but also geostationary satellites providing full disk Earth imagery.
+This band contains imagery from not just low-earth-orbiting satellites, but also geostationary satellites providing full disk Earth imagery.
 The prevailing resolution is roughly 1 km/px but can get as high as 500 m/px with American GOES satellites.

 These aren't the only bands that weather satellites broadcast in, but are by far the easiest to receive imagery in both due to physical constraints and commercial availability.
-Other bands range from requiring a simple LNB (C band) to year long endavours that require a lot of dedication and individual research. *Looking at you, X band!*
+Other bands range from requiring a simple LNB (C band) to year long endeavors that require a lot of dedication and individual research. *Looking at you, X band!*

 # Glossary